-What are some of the main benefits of using a Discretionary Trust?
+What are some of the main benefits of using a Survivor's Discretionary Trust?

-Using a Discretionary Trust for a life policy has lots of practical and financial benefits.
+Using a Survivor's Discretionary Trust for a life policy has lots of practical and financial benefits.
 For example:

-Inheritance Tax - It should help to ensure that any money paid out from the life policy would not be part of the estate of the person covered, helping to minimise Inheritance Tax.
+Inheritance Tax - It should help to ensure that if you both die within 30 days of each other, any money paid out from the life policy would not be part of your estate, helping to minimise Inheritance Tax.
 Tax is covered in more detail on pages 6 and 7.